pymc-labs/pymc-marketing/docs/source/index.md

 - **Build Within PyMC-Marketing**: Our team are experts leveraging the capabilities of PyMC-Marketing to create robust marketing models for precise insights.
 - **SLA & Coaching**: Get guaranteed support levels and personalized coaching to ensure your team is well-equipped and confident in using our tools and approaches.
 - **SaaS Solutions**: Harness the power of our state-of-the-art software solutions to streamline your data-driven marketing initiatives.

-## Support

-For companies that want to use PyMC-Marketing in production, [PyMC Labs](https://www.pymc-labs.io) is available for consulting and training.
-We can help you build and deploy your models in production.
-We have experience with cutting edge Bayesian modelling techniques which we have applied to a range of business domains including marketing analytics.

-**Unlock the power of marketing analytics with PyMC-Marketing – the python based open source solution for smarter decision-making.** Marketing mix modeling and customer lifetime value modules allow businesses to make data-driven decisions about their marketing campaigns.
-Optimize your marketing strategy and unlock the full potential of your customer data.

 ### PyMC Labs Client Testimonials